shawnmcrowley/api-dashboard/README.md

 ## Next Steps

 1. Testing Power BI ability to query API's Directly or NoSQL Directly for it's reporting needs (Updated - Use Airbyte to integrate NoSQL and Snowflake)
-2. Evaluate API vs. AirByte OpenSource
+2. Evaluate API vs. AirByte OpenSource for Synchronization in SnowFlake

 ## To Do